quinn0823/apple-siri-voice-navigation/README.md

 ## Usage

 1. Click **Mods** on the Title Screen to open the Mod Manager.
-2. Double-click **Apple Siri Voice Navigation** to active this mod.
+2. Double-click **Apple Siri Voice Navigation** to activate this mod.
 3. Open **Options**.
 4. Navigate to **Audio ＞ Voice Navigation ＞ Language and voice** and select a voice you like.